 There are several ways to propagate string of hearts, but these three are better known than the others: using cuttings and placing them in either soil or water or by using sphagnum moss.

-Instead of explaining all the complicated ways to propagate your string of hearts, we narrowed it down for you to the three easiest ways to multiply this adorable plant.
+Instead of explaining all the complicated ways to propagate your string of hearts, I narrowed it down to the three easiest ways to multiply this adorable plant.
 Let’s look at how you can successfully propagate your beautiful chain of hearts plant!

 What Do You Need to Propagate String of Hearts?